mvdh7/mvdh7.github.io/_projects/600-ukoa.md

 ## Polar plankton

 The UKOA cruises also observed the plankton communities and we conducted "bioassay" experiments to determine their responses to future environmental change.
 In these bioassays, different amounts of CO<sub>2</sub> were added to seawater samples to represent likely future conditions, and we measured how the plankton in the samples responded.
+Some related publications:

 <div style="display:flex; font-size:90%; flex-wrap:wrap">